Gregory D. Kennedy, MD, PhD Print Friendly PageFaculty, University of Wisconsin School of Medicine and Public Health

 University of Wisconsin Hospital and Clinics, Madison, WI

-University of Washington School of Medicine, Seattle, 1996
+University of Washington School of Medicine, Seattle, WA, 1996

 Our doctors provide a wide range of services.
 The following list represents some, but not all, of the procedures offered by this physician.